MobiGary/MobiriseM4blocks/README.md

 ## <b>Notes</b><br>

-This extension currently contians two blocks.
+This bootstrap extension (mbrext) currently contians two blocks.
 More maybe added in the future.

 <b>BLOCK 1.
 MobiGary Configurable Mobirise Bootstrap Menu</b><br><br>
 A Mobirise Bootstrap menu with many configuration settings available from the "gear" configuration icon.
 It includes: